modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

 This directory contains equilibration and alchemical free energy calculations of theophylline and its analogs using BFEE2 Alchemical Route.

+We performed free energy calculations for all six ligands mentioned in the manuscript, however only directories of theopylline and xanthine are provided in this repository as examples (`2-theophylline/` and `6-xanthine/`).
+The setup of calculations of other analogs was exactly the same as the steps for xanthine.

+All free energy calculations were run as three independent replicates.
+Here, we provided the input files and scripts for only the first replicate (`1-rep1/`) to limit repository size.
+The other replicates were originally organized under separate directories in the same location (`2-rep2/` and `3-rep3/`).

 ### Directory Map ###